JeffBramlett/EquationSolvr/README.md

 # EquationSolvr
 Solve Equations Expressed as strings, branch equations for custom evaluations.
 Equations can be mathmatical, boolean/comparison, with logical ANDs and ORs.

 The libray is built with .Net Standard.
-It uses a forward only parser for expressions so it is ver fast and since it is small too it is well suited to mobile applications that get the equations from a service the application applying values to variables in the equation.
+It uses a forward only parser for expressions so it is very fast and since it is small it is well suited to mobile applications that get the equations from a service the application applying values to variables in the equation.

 Calculation in Expressions follow the common order of operations (PEMDAS) (see: https://study.com/academy/lesson/order-of-operations.html)

 Note:  This library supports parentheses and nested parentheses

 To use:
-1. Create/load and EquationProject
+1. Create/load an EquationProject
 2. Use EquationSolverFactory to build and return the IEquationSolver
+3. Solve the equations
-3. Use/review Variables by name
+4. Use/review Variables by name

 ## Parts of an Equation
 *UseExpression* - a string expression that must evaluate to a true or false.
 If this UseExpression evaluates to true then the equation and the inner equations are executed.